ethz-asl/sampling_based_control/mppi_examples/mppi_sliding/README.md

 - Unclear:
     - Not sure if **franka_gripper.launch** is needed.
-    - Use torque control, or velociry control? (for now is torque control)
+    - Use torque control, or velociry control? (for now is torque control) -If use vel control, need to modify trasmission definition?
     - In **manipulation_msgs**, base-related data is defined, necessray to remove them?